 The origins of the international adult literacy assessment program, which began with the International Adult Literacy Survey (IALS) and continues with Program for the International Assessment of Adult Competencies (PIAAC), lie to a large extent in the pioneering work of national adult literacy assessments undertaken in the United States and Canada in the early 1990s.

 In the United States, the National Adult Literacy Survey (NALS) was conducted in 1992 by the National Center for Education Statistics (NCES).
-NALS assessed a nationally representative sample of adults residing in households, as well as a sample of adults in prisons.
-More information about NALS can be found here.
+NALS assessed a nationally representative sample of adults residing in households as well as a sample of adults in prisons.

-In 2003, NCES conducted its largest household assessment of adult literacy skills in the United States: the National Assessment of Adult Literacy (NAAL).
+NCES conducted its largest household assessment of adult literacy skills in the United States in 2003: the National Assessment of Adult Literacy (NAAL).
 NAAL sampled adults representing the entire population of U.S. adults residing in households and also sampled adults representing the population in federal and state prisons.
-NALS and NAAL each presented a snapshot of the condition of literacy for the U.S. population as a whole and among key population subgroups and, when looked at in combination, changes in literacy over time.
-More information about NAAL can be found here.
+NALS (1992) and NAAL (2003) each provided a snapshot of literacy levels for the entire U.S. population as well as key population subgroups.
+When viewed together, they can show how U.S. literacy has changed over time.

-The IALS study, developed by Statistics Canada and ETS in collaboration with participating national governments, adopted and refined the NALS methodology, scales, and literacy frameworks.
+The IALS study, developed by Statistics Canada and ETS in collaboration with participating countries, adopted and refined the NALS methodology, scales, and literacy frameworks.
 Twenty-two countries, including the United States, administered the IALS study in three waves between 1994 and 1998.
-More information about IALS can be found here.

 Overview of Previous International and National Assessments of Adult SkillsAssessment | Year(s) | U.S. Sample Size | Population | Domains | National/International Survey |